andrey-chorniy/App-Growth-Engine-UI-Android/README.md

 The message is completely customizable by you, and it can be further personalized to include the sender and app name.

 # Integration Setup
 Now that you have a good understanding of the AGE Invitation UI, you are ready to integrate AGE Invitation UI into your app.
+The first step is to <a href="http://www.hookmobile.com"  target="_blank">signup</a> for an App Key for your app at Hook Mobile developer portal.
+This App Key will be used in the next section when you start doing your integration.

-Import the Agepopup.jar file into your application project and add it to the project buildpath.
+Next, you need to import the Agepopup.jar file into your application project and add it to the project buildpath.

 Next, add the following permissions into your project's Manifest file: